Accounting and auditing venue requirements

 • any coins left in the coin tray of a gaming machine.

-A venue operator must maintain a register of unpresented cheques, accumulated credits and any coins left in the coin tray of a gaming machine, to substantiate payments of such amounts to the SRO in line with the conditions outlined in the Act.
 The monitoring system will provide venue operators with details regarding the status of hand pay tickets issued by gaming machines at their venue, and the TITO system will provide venue operators with details regarding the status of TITO tickets issued by gaming machines and/or a Credit Redemption Terminal.
 The venue operator is responsible for the assessment of the unclaimed ticket reports provided by the monitoring system and the TITO system and determining a complete and accurate declaration of unclaimed tickets to the SRO.

 Any patrons seeking payment for tickets that have been remitted as unclaimed winnings should be directed to the SRO for payment.